hail2u/html-best-practices/README.md

 ### Don’t use legacy or obsolete DOCTYPE

-DOCTYPE is not for DTD anymore, be simple.
+DOCTYPE is not for DTD anymore, be simple.DTD stands for document type definition.

 Bad: